atharvapurdue/Deep_Learning_Project_Voice_Translation/README.md

 # Deep Learning Project: Voice Translation

-This project aims to utilize existing speech translation models to create a application that can do translation, ideally in real time.
-The following models and platforms are currently being investigated by the group as we work through the semester.
+This project aims to finetune Whisper and and intergrate it with real-time audio translation and subtitle generation for a given video.
+The following models and platforms were tested -

 # OpenAI Whisper